-- More effectively share the Hodges story with students, faculty and staff, alumni, friends of the University and our communities, and implement initiatives—often through partnerships with stakeholders—that serve our communities.
+- More effectively share the Hodges University story with students, faculty and staff, alumni, friends of the University, and our communities, and implement initiatives—often through partnerships with stakeholders—that serve our communities.

-- Develop innovative ways for students to interact with the broader community so that the Hodges experience is broader, deeper and more relevant.
+- Develop innovative ways for students to interact with the broader community so that the Hodges University experience is broader, deeper, and more relevant.